Healthy Homes Assessment Roseneath

 Roseneath Moisture Ingress & Drainage

-Rental properties must be equipped with efficient drainage to get rid of storm water, surface water, and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a proper place to go, and that it doesn’t get sucked into structures is an important aspect of making sure your property is dry.
+Rental properties must have effective drainage for the removal of floodwaters, surface water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that the water has a proper place to go, and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to avoid moisture from entering, if your apartment has an enclosed gap between the floor and soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.
+Alongside an irrigation system to stop moisture ingress, if your rental is enclosed between your floor and surface, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground to prevent any moisture in the ground from accumulating into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+An underground moisture barrier generally a sheet of polythene that is placed over the ground to stop any moisture in the ground from getting into the structure.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection